ilya-ssh/PyxelRoadDemo/README.md

 # PyxelRoadDemo

 This demo uses road 3d projection method.
 It features hills, corners, scaling sprites, tracking player position, looping track, parallax background using python and pyxel library as a base to display stuff.
+Sprite scaling is heavily optimised as  for loops in python can be extremely slow and thus affect fps.
 You can read about the maths behind all of this here http://www.extentofthejam.com/pseudo/
 ![newgif123](https://github.com/ChazyChazZz/PyxelRoadDemo/assets/21025379/4cdd781f-b150-4a20-8dfe-9b956c593673)